Behzad-Rajabalipour/Behzad-Rajabalipour/README.md

 <h1 align="center">Hi 👋, I'm Behzad Rajabalipour</h1>
 <h3 align="center">A passionate, creative, responsible & fast Front-end and Back-End developer.</h3>

-As a Junior Backend and Frontend Developer with dedicated experience, I bring a wealth of expertise to the table.
-Here's a glimpse into my profile:
+I am Junior Backend and Frontend Developer with dedicated experience.
+Dedicated and curious in cutting edge technologies.
+Adept at bringing value to the team in order to reach a common goal.
+Great record in bringing excellent software within a specific timeline.

 - 🔭 I've been Improving my skills in the Frontend realm for the past two years, tackling various challenges and constantly evolving with the ever-changing landscape of web development.<br><br>
 - 👨‍💻 You can explore a comprehensive collection of my projects on GitHub, where I showcase my proficiency in crafting elegant and efficient solutions.<br><br>